 This water trail guide covers approximately 115 miles of the lower Potomac River from Washington DC to the Chesapeake Bay.
 The six-map set shows access and support facilities along the Maryland and Virginia shorelines and is a great resource for paddlers, boaters, anglers or outdoor enthusiasts interested in the Lower Potomac.
 These maps are printed regular paper and are packaged in a cardstock folder.
 They are not waterproof.
 This map is currently out of stock.
 Click here to view or download an electronic version of the guide.

 (Charles County) (Existing)

 This map and guide depicts four paddling routes in Charles County including trails along Mattawoman Creek, the lower Potomac River, Port Tobacco River and Nanjemoy Creek.
 The water trails were developed though a partnership between Maryland DNR and Charles County.
 The guide features colorful maps and information on launch sites and support facilities such as restrooms, picnic areas and parking.
 Originally produced in 2008, this map was updated and reprinted in 2014.
-It is printed on waterproof, tear-proof paper and is available free of charge from the Charles County Parks Department by calling 301-932-3470 or by sending an email request to Lisa.Gutierrez@Maryland.gov with “map request – Charles County” in the subject line.
+It is printed on durable, waterproof / tear-proof paper and is available free of charge from the Charles County Parks Department by calling 301-932-3470 or by sending an email request to Lisa.Gutierrez@Maryland.gov with “map request – Charles County” in the subject line.
 Be sure to include your name, complete mailing address, email address, and phone number.
 To view or download an electronic version of this map visit: http://www.charlescountyparks.com/parks/mallows-bay-park

 - Point Lookout Water Trails